Systematics Collections Data

 Cancelling a load

-If your search results in a large number of records being returned loading the map can take time.
+If your search results in a large number of records being returned, loading the map can take time.
 You can cancel loading the map at any time during that process using the "Cancel load" option at the top of the map.
 This will stop the loading of the map at the next block of 2000 records.
-Note - at this point it is not possible to re-start loading the map.
+Note - currently it is not possible to re-start loading the map.
 If you stop a search, then want to see all records displayed, you will need to invoke the search again.